umrover/mrover-workspace/beaglebone/imu/README.md

 ### Usage
-* add a required electronic components part \
-Required Electronic Components: \
+#### Require Electronic Components:
-1 ICM 20948 sensor \
+- 1 ICM 20948 Sensor
-1 beaglebone black board \
+- 1 Beaglebone Black board or similar board
-etc
+- At least 4 male-female jumper wires for connecting the sensor to the Beaglebone Black

 #### Wiring
 When wiring, only the set of pins related to i2c should be used.
 The top left corner should indicate the correct side and the pins right below it should be used.